UXDProtocol/uxd-program/README.md

 The program (smart contract) is contained in `programs/uxd/`.
 Its instructions are in `programs/uxd/src/instructions/`.

-The project follows the code org as done in [Jet protocol](https://github.com/jet-lab/jet-v1) codebase.

 The project uses `Anchor` for safety, maintainability and readability.